aumchayanut/ArUcoPoseEstimationROS2/README.md

 ```
 ros2 topic echo /HouseM8/Aruco
 ```
-Next we have an example node to get message from /HouseM8/Aruco topic in /scripts/sub_aruco
+Next we have an example node to subscibing message from /HouseM8/Aruco topic by sub_aruco.py
 You have to run this node after sub_cam.py success.
 ```
 ~/[yourworkspace]/install/setup.bash